6. DeafIT conference Online 2021

 In this talk we will explain the current state of our solution, evaluation of development and what are the possible paths to take in the future.

 SLAIT Co-Founders, Barcelona (ES)

 The Communication disrupter

 Communication concerns everyone who aspires to a higher level of education.
 Despite the difficulties, more and more deaf people are studying in Germany.
 In order to react to these particular problematic communication situations, a technical prototype was designed at the TU Munich.
 This prototype calculates our speech speed and volume.
 It sends a loud feedback if one of the participants talks too fast or too loudly or if they interrupt each other during the conversation.
 In this way, the interferer allows people to communicate with each other again at eye level.

-UX & Industrial designer at DocuWare GmbH, Germering (GER)
+Quantitative UX Researcher at DocuWare GmbH, Germering (GER)